Thiag3rsRibeiro/Google-first-page-clone/README.md

 # Google-first-page-clone
-## A first page clone of Google made with HTML, CSS, and Javascript
+## A first page clone of Google made with HTML and CSS